Resources for Faculty & Staff

 At least 1 in 4 college women has been the victim of an attempted or completed sexual assault.
 Of women who are assaulted, more than 8 in 10 knew their assailants.
 In the United States, 5 in 100 women and 1 in 100 men reported at least one stalking incident that resulted in a high level of fear during the past year.
 4 of 10 stalking incidents occur at the end of a relationship.
 More than 1 in 5 women in the United States reported being assaulted by a partner during their lifetime.
 Incidents of women assaulting partners have increased, with 1 in 14 partners reporting an assault by a woman.

 UWF has created a comprehensive violence prevention and education response, led by several offices on campus, including the University Police, Counseling & Psychological Services, Wellness Services, and the Office of the Dean of Students.
 These offices work closely with Student Health Services, Housing and Residence Life, and off-campus agencies, including the Rape Crisis Center and Domestic Violence Services.

-- Were you a victim of or did you witness a bias incident?
-Please see our new Bias Response Team web site to learn what to do!
+Were you a victim of or did you witness a bias incident?
+Please visit the Bias Response Team website to learn what to do!